TheB4tMite/theb4tmite.github.io/_posts/2025-02-16-lactf-25-library.md

 Next we look at the `read_book` function.
 Here, we can see that it only allows us to read books from 0-64.

-It uses `open` to open the file using the book namne we give as argument by dereferencing the Book struct pointers from the `library` array which is in the bss.
+It uses `open` to open the file using the book name we give as argument by dereferencing the Book struct pointers from the `library` array which is in the bss.

 When it comes to how the book is read out we see 2 paths...
 ```c